-Mr. Holden has successfully represented a broad range of clients, from multinational Fortune 50 companies to closely-held corporations, on diverse and complex litigation matters relating to technology licensing, business, financial, commercial real estate and other areas, involving local, national and international concerns.
+Mr. Holden has successfully represented a broad range of clients, ranging from large publicly traded Fortune 500 companies to closely-held corporations, on diverse and complex litigation matters relating to business, finance, technology licensing, securities, class action, antitrust, commercial real estate, deceptive trade practices, insurance and other areas, involving national, international and local concerns.

-Mr. Holden has tried numerous cases before the state and federal courts of New York, New Jersey, Delaware and other jurisdictions, and has extensive experience in arbitration and alternative dispute resolution, particularly as it relates to transnational disputes.
-Mr. Holden is a member of the Executive Committee and has been practicing with the firm for more than 20 years.
+Mr. Holden has tried numerous cases before the state and federal courts of New York, New Jersey, Delaware and other jurisdictions, and also has extensive experience in arbitration and alternative dispute resolution, particularly as it relates to transnational disputes.
+Mr. Holden is a member of the firm’s Executive Committee and has been practicing with Windels Marx for more than 20 years.

 Matters of Note

-- Representing, on an ongoing basis, one of the world’s leading patent pool administrators in a number of complex royalty licensing and accounting disputes, in several different jurisdictions, arising out of the global licensing by the client of various technologies to multinational companies for use in connection with the manufacture and sale of an assortment of consumer electronics products.
+- Representing, on an ongoing basis, the world’s leading patent pool administrator in a number of complex international royalty licensing disputes arising out of the global licensing of various technologies to multinational companies for use in connection with the manufacture and sale of consumer electronics products.

-- Represented a global financial institution in two international arbitrations and a related litigation in the Cayman Islands concerning two large commercial real estate parcels located in Tokyo.
+- Represented a global financial institution in two international arbitrations and a related litigation in the Cayman Islands.
 The arbitration proceedings before the American Arbitration Association's International Centre for Dispute Resolution were adverse to a large multi-billion dollar international hedge fund and involved hundreds of millions of dollars in claims.
-Mr. Holden tried one of the proceedings to completion and obtained an award granting the firm's client 100% of the recovery sought and dismissing counterclaims in excess of $100 million.
+Mr. Holden tried one of the proceedings to completion and obtained an award granting the client 100% of the recovery sought and dismissing counterclaims in excess of $100 million.

-- Represented various financial institutions in connection with large commercial loan foreclosures, including representing one of the nation's largest banks, as agent for a consortium of banks, in a complex, politically sensitive, and media intensive commercial loan foreclosure worth hundreds of millions of dollars.
-Mr. Holden's related experience includes the foreclosure of a $170 million loan on a Montana ski resort and the foreclosure of a comparable loan on a Las Vegas hotel.
+- Represented various financial institutions in lawsuits arising out of large commercial loans, including representing one of the nation's largest financial institutions, as agent for a consortium of institutions, in a complex, politically sensitive, and media intensive commercial real estate financing worth hundreds of millions of dollars.
+Mr. Holden's related experience includes litigation matters concerning financing on a Montana ski resort in the hundreds of millions of dollars, and comparable financing of hotels.

 - Represented a client in a multi-million dollar software licensing dispute with a series of Chinese national corporations, which was successfully tried to completion and award before the London Court of International Arbitration.